 Having a positive attitude is always important.
 Whether in life or language learning.
 Thinking positively about phrasal verbs will help you to better understand them and stop you from being discouraged and getting confused.

-Now that you are a more advanced learner, it’s important not to just understand them it’s also a good idea to start using them in your speaking and writing.
+Now that you are a more advanced learner, it’s important not to just understand them, it’s also a good idea to start using them in your speaking and writing.
 Think about WHEN and WHERE you can use them and start using them.
-The more you so this the easier it will become.
+The more you use phrasal verbs the easier they will become.

 Whenever you’re reading or listening to anything in English take note of any interesting ones you find.
 Write them down in a notebook!